TaufeqRazakh/IntroToPerformanceProfiling/readme.md

 vtune -report summary -result-dir rMultiThread/
 ```

-We prefer using the GUI for analysis since it is feature rich and helps in top which help in code and performance analysis.
+We prefer using the GUI for analysis since it is feature rich and helps with the top-down tree view during analysis.
 Launch the GUI as listed in the pre-requisite section.

-To load the profile report click on the three lines displayed on the left bar and select open > Result > \<your report file>
+To load the profile report click on the three lines displayed on the left bar and select open > Result > \<your report file>.
+Your report file will end with a .vtune extension.

 ## Inferences
 ![omp_2_thread_summary](img/omp_2_thread_summary.png)
 We see that a total of 2 threads are created in the execution
 ![omp_2_thread_activity](img/omp_2_thread_activity.png)
-We can analyse the activity of the threads that we create
+We can analyze the activity of the threads that are forked
 ![omp_2_function_memory_allocation](img/omp_2_function_memory_allocation.png)
 We also see the memory allocations and deallocations happening across the call stack.

 ## Roofline analysis with advisor

-in the same working directory as before, type in the following command
+For this section we will be working in Devclouds compute node.
+We will be referring to the sample code that is provided by intel and placed under the [roofline_analysis](/cpu_profiling/roofline_analysis) directory.
+Compile the project with the `make` command and generate a roofline report with the following command.

 ```
  advixe-cl -collect roofline -project-dir roofline_analysis ./multithreaded_pi_calc
 ```

 Import the report to your local machine and view it with the Advisor GUI.
+Steps to download and open advisor are mentioned in the pre-requisite section.

 ## Quirks